teguh87/galaxy_merchant/README.md

 ## test application

-Scenario of based on what been determained by the tester it have to consist some lines for picturing the transaction accured.
+Scenario for the test is based on what been determained by the tester it have to consist some lines for picturing the transaction accured.